 Moira Shearer is excellent as the young woman given the career opportunity of her life.
 Her initial excitement soon transitions to weariness and short temper when she is under pressure.
 She really brings home the struggle that Vicky is enduring concerning the choice between her private and professional life.

 Marius Goring is energetic as the dedicated and outgoing composer who cannot understand Vicky and Lermontov’s obsession with the ballet.
 He can offer Vicky happiness, but is she willing or able to accept it?
-Goring was one of the best character actors in all of British cinema, here he gets quite a major role and gets a real chance to shine and it’s nice to see him in a more major role for once.
+Goring was one of the best character actors in all of British cinema, here he gets quite a bit of screen time and gets a real chance to shine.
+It’s nice to see him in a more major role for a change.

 My favourite scenes are the following.
 Vicky climbing the stairs to Lermontov’s villa (this sequence looks like something straight out of a fairytale, Vicky is like a Princess in that outfit she wears and it looks like she is exploring a deserted castle.)
 The ballet of The Red Shoes.
 Vicky and Lermontov meeting for the first time at the party and he asks her “why do you want to dance?”, she replies “why do you want to live?”
 Julian and Vicky arguing during rehearsal about how she should dance during a particular music segment.
 The montage of Vicky and Ivan dancing in several ballet productions.
 Lermontov sitting in his apartment, alone, depressed and angry.

 Like the fairytale upon which it’s based, this film has quite a dark edge to it and the ending is very bleak.
 Don’t let that put you off though, as it is truly worth watching.
 This film never fails to impress me and has become a real favourite over the years.
 It’s in my top five favourite Powell and Pressburger films too.

 Be sure to watch either the special restoration DVD release of this, or check out the Blu-Ray version to see the film looking at its best.